• Home

 Furthermore, pitch events can be a great way to simply learn what other people are writing and submitting.
 Once you see what everyone else is pitching, you can figure out a way to make your project stand out from the crowd!

 If you do get a like from an agent or indie publisher (yay!), do your research to make sure they are someone you WANT to represent you.
-Look at their website, see what other books they have represented/published.
-Just because someone “liked” your book doesn’t mean you HAVE to query them.
+Look at their website, read interviews, see what other books/authors they represent.
+Just because someone “liked” your pitch doesn’t mean you HAVE to query them.

 * * *